 Varex maintains limited product liability insurance coverage.
 Varex's product liability insurance policies are expensive and have high deductible amounts and self-insured retentions.
-Varex's insurance coverage may prove to be inadequate, and future policies may not be available on acceptable terms or in sufficient amounts, if at all.
-If a material claim is not insured or is in excess of Varex's insurance coverage, Varex could have to pay substantial damages, which could have a material and adverse effect on its financial position and/or results of operations.
+Varex's insurance coverage may prove to be inadequate, and future policies insurance coverage, Varex could have to pay substantial damages, which could have a material and adverse effect on its financial position and/or results of operations.